Maryland Child Support

 What is Considered Basic Entertainment for Child Support?

-Basic entertainment, for child support purposes, means age-appropriate activities geared at stimulating the child.
+Basic entertainment, for support purposes, means age-appropriate activities geared at stimulating the child.

-Are College expenses Covered by Child Support in Maryland?
+Are School and College expenses Covered by the Support in Maryland?

-No. Maryland legislatures attempted to pass legislation in 2011 that would require parents to support children through college, but the initiative failed.
+No. Maryland Child Support laws attempted to pass legislation in 2011 that would require parents to support children through college, but the initiative failed.
 Maryland courts can’t order child support during the college years outside of an existing written agreement between parents.

 Are Extracurricular Activities covered by Support?